By Harold Pinter

 Noura challenges our notions of belonging, shame and sacrifice through a portrait of Iraqi immigrants in New York.
 As Noura and her husband Tariq prepare to celebrate a traditional Christmas, she looks forward to welcoming a special guest—Maryam, a young Iraqi refugee.
 But the girl’s arrival opens wounds the family has tried to leave behind, forcing them to confront where they are, where they’ve been and who they have become.

-STC will present the World Premiere of Noura as part of the second Women’s Voices Theater Festival, taking place in January and February of 2018.
-First launched in the fall of 2015, the Festival was created to highlight the scope of new plays written by female playwrights and the range of professional theatre being produced in and around the nation’s capital.
-Visit the Festival website for details.
+STC presents Noura as part of the second Women’s Voices Theater Festival, taking place in January and February of 2018.
+First launched in 2015, the Festival highlights the scope of new plays written by female playwrights and the range of professional theatre being produced in and around the nation’s capital.

 Created by Druid